Read this Before Planning Summer Projects

 Productivity doesn’t pause between June and August.
 Neither do workplace accidents.
-Before the final bell rings, make sure your organization identifies the risks associated with summer work and understands how its coverage addresses those risks.
+Before the final bell rings, make sure you identify the risks associated with summer work and understand how your coverage addresses those risks.

-In many cases, employees will report workplace injuries to their supervisor, just as they do during the school year.
-But what if an employee is working alone during the day or at night?
+In many cases, employees will report workplace injuries to their supervisor this summer, just as they do during the school year.
+But what if an employee is working alone during the day or night?

-Make sure everyone understands how to report injuries, find an Alliance health care network provider, and get immediate medical treatment when necessary.
-Contact firstname.lastname@example.org if you would like help preparing a packet that includes a medical verification form, an Optum medication card, and other documents injured employees need.
+Everyone should know how to report injuries, find an Alliance health care provider, and get immediate medical treatment when necessary.
+Contact firstname.lastname@example.org if you need help preparing a packet that includes a medical verification form, an Optum medication card, and other documents injured employees need.

 State reporting requirements apply to employees working during the summer.
 Even if it was the employee’s decision to come in, the employer must file a First Report of Injury.
 TASB will investigate the incident and determine whether the injury is compensable.
-Some members may opt to close their campuses to off-duty employees to avoid exposure.
+To avoid exposure, some members close their campuses to off-duty employees.

 Take special care when allowing students to work or volunteer on projects.
-Your organization should also consider that the Texas Child Labor Law prohibits children of certain ages from specific occupations.
+Your organization should also consider that the Texas Child Labor Law prohibits children of certain ages from working in specific occupations.

 Examples include operating or tending power-driven machinery other than office machines, as well as loading or unloading goods from trucks or conveyors unless children are participating in a school-supervised and school-administered work-study program approved by the Texas Workforce Commission.